bslassey/base-drafts/draft-ietf-quic-http.md

   Priority:
   : An unsigned variable-length integer representing a priority for the prioritized
     element (see {{!RFC7540}}, Section 5.3).
-The value should be  interpreted as the integervalue left shifted by 64 minus the lenght of the field in bits.
+It should be interpreted as a fixed point number with the radix after the first byte.
+For lengths greater than one, bytes after the first byte should be interpreted as coming after the radix point and decreasing in signifigance, such that 2.5 could be encoded as 0x0280, 1.25 could be encoded as 0x0140 and 2.000976562 could be encoded as 0x02040.
+For simple translation into comparable 64 bit integers, an implementation could interpreted the priorities internally as the integer value left shifted by 64 minus the length of the field in bits.

 The values for the Prioritized Element Type ({{prioritized-element-types}}) imply the interpretation of the associated Element ID fields.